 If you find a way to avoid becoming polemic in your War story, you’ll be the first I’ve ever seen.
 You can try the “neutral as possible” approach to your story.
 After all, if you really understand the horrors of war, you won’t want to support the violence, but what about supporting individual soldiers fighting a war?
 Can you write a story that is Anti-War but pro-soldier?
 Is it possible?
 Or maybe you want to make a political point.
 If so, make sure you are well-informed.
 Know the political atmosphere and be very specific about what you want your audience to believe.
 Even if your story has a fantasy or sci-fi setting, politics apply.

-You can read more blog posts I’ve written on genre at: Secrets of the Performance Genre, Secrets of the Morality Genre, Secrets of the Status Genre, Secrets of the Society Genre, Secrets of Writing Memoir, Secrets of the Crime Genre, Secrets of the Worldview Genre, Secrets of the Action Genre, Secrets of the Horror Genre, Secrets of the Thriller, and Secrets of the Thriller, Part Two.
+Secrets of the Performance Genre, Secrets of the Morality Genre, Secrets of the Status Genre, Secrets of the Society Genre, Secrets of Writing Memoir, Secrets of the Crime Genre, Secrets of the Worldview Genre, Secrets of the Action Genre, Secrets of the Thriller, Part One and Two, Secrets of the Horror Genre , Secrets of the Western Genre, and Secrets of the Love Genre, Secrets of the Big Idea Book, Part One, and Part Two.